EmmanuelLefevre/EmmanuelLefevre/README.md

 <br/>

 🔥  I'm a full-stack developer from France.
-I have experience building web sites & applications mainly in Angular/Symfony and also in home automation.
+I have experience in building sites and web applications mainly in Angular/Symfony, I have also developed skills in home automation.
 I enjoy building side projects in my free time.

 <div align="left">
   :art: https://www.emmanuellefevre.com/ <br>